ChicagoWorldcon/wellington/README.md

 # webpacker and the JS tools need a node modules setup too
 layout node

 # this will automatically add `.env` to the working environment.
-That can make the
-# dockerizing process much more tolerable
+Many
+# of the keys in the .env template _must_ be present for the
+# application to work
 dotenv
 ```